 Also known as the Tukang Besi Archipelago, the Wakatobi Marine National Park is the second largest Marine Park in Indonesia.
 Its four main islands of Wangi-Wangi, Kaledupa, Tomia, and Binongko each lend the first two letters of their names to give the area its name.

-Fast attracting a reputation as one of the top dive spots in the world, it’s hardly surprising as the islands enjoy some of the healthiest coral reefs you are likely to dive.
+Fast attracting a reputation as one of the top diving spots in the world, it’s hardly surprising as the islands enjoy some of the healthiest coral reefs you are likely to dive.

-Wakatobi marine national park was established in 1996, a huge area that consists of marine biodiversity hotspot known as Wallacea.
-Wakatobi alone is said to have 942 fish species and 750 coral reef species make it a paradise for scuba divers, snorkelers and freedivers.
+The Wakatobi marine national park was established in 1996, a huge area that consists of marine biodiversity hotspot known as Wallacea.
+Wakatobi alone is said to have 942 fish species and 750 coral reef species make it a paradise for scuba divers, snorkelers, and freedivers.
 Karang Kaledupa is one of the largest reef systems in the world and has the most awesome soft-corals in Indonesia.
-Drop offs, overhangs and schooling black-tip sharks make Wangi-wangi islands a highlight for divers.
-Thirty five percent of species of marine fish has been found in and around this island.
+Drop offs, overhangs and schooling black-tip sharks make Wangi-Wangi islands a highlight for divers.
+Thirty-five percent of species of marine fish have been found in and around this island.